Erika Jayne Will ‘Push Every Limit’ With Fashion On ‘Dancing With The Stars’

-The Real Housewives of Beverly Hills star Erika Girardi, aka Erika Jayne, promised said her fashion choices on Dancing With The Stars will surely “push every limit.”
+The Real Housewives of Beverly Hills star Erika Girardi, aka Erika Jayne, promised her fashion choices on Dancing With The Stars would surely “push every limit.”

 A post shared by Erika Jayne (@theprettymess) on

 Erika Girardi is a housewife by day and a sultry singing pop star who goes by Erika Jayne by night.
-Fans of The Real Housewives of Beverly Hills will know that Erika Jayne’s music and music videos are definitely on the more risqué side.
+Fans of The Real Housewives of Beverly Hills will know that Erika Jayne’s music and music videos are definitely on the more risque side.

-Erika Jayne likes to sing about girl power, expensive things, and not giving a care in the world to what anyone else thinks about her.
+Erika Jayne likes to sing about girl power, expensive things, and not giving a care in the world about what anyone else thinks about her.

 After the announcement that Erika Jayne would be performing on the next season of Dancing With The Stars, she told E!
 News that viewers can definitely expect to see “all Erika Jayne.”